cseberino/etc_tech_ref/docs/introduction.rst

 were only accessible using `onion routing
 <https://en.wikipedia.org/wiki/Onion_routing>`_.
 This setup can provide
 significant censorship resistance, security, pseudonymity, openness and reliability.
 Note however how much effort is required.
-With ETC these properties are present by default!
+With ETC, these properties are present by default!

 Because ETC is trustless, *no one* has special powers.
 Therefore, it